kashif-nawaz/CNF_BMS_Infra_Slicing/README.md

 ## Conclusion

--   We can run multiple k8s cluster in same infrastructure and Guest VMs (k8s worker nodes) will get bare metal like performance because of following factors:-
+-   We can run multiple k8s cluster in same infrastructure and Guest VMs (k8s worker nodes) will get bare metal like performance because of following factors: -
     -   Avoiding the virtio drivers and Qemu Emulation for CPUs (because of Hostpass-through CPU model) and NIC cards (because of PCI pass-through).
     -   Having dedicated IOthread cores will offer speedy read/write operations to the disk.
-    -   Dedicated emulator threads will ensure that all qemu related tasks for guest VMs will be handled by those dedicated cores.
+    -   Dedicated emulator threads will ensure that all Qemu related tasks for guest VMs will be handled by those dedicated cores.
     -   Isolating CPU Cores dedicated for Guest VMs, IOThreads and Emulator threads from Host OS CPU cores will ensure that the Host OS scheduler is not overlapping with Guest VMs resources.

 ## References